safing/web/_posts/2020-01-22-how-the-spn-compares-to-vpns.md

 ### VPNs Were Built for Security, NOT for Privacy
 The VPN technology was developed to allow remote workers to securely connect to a corporate network to virtually check into the office and access internal resources.
 It does this by establishing a secure tunnel between the worker and the company.
 The VPN shields the whole route from the worker to the office, never entering the "open Internet".

-Naturally, they do something very similar.
+### Commercial VPNs Are just Proxy Servers
+A commercial VPNs does something rather mundane.
 As an example, let's say you want to connect to "google.com" via a VPN.
 The VPN client first creates a safe tunnel to the VPN server, which then calls upon "google.com".
 So a VPN safeguards your connections up until the VPN server, then unpacks their protection and routes it back into the open Internet.
-### Commercial VPNs Are just Proxy Servers

 ### VPNs do NOT Protect Your Privacy
 There are many legitimate use cases for a VPN, like securely connecting to your corporate network or "beaming" into another country to enjoy different content or cheaper prices.
 But VPNs do *not* protect your privacy.

 ## The SPN Truly Protects Your Meta Data

-A VPN does protect you from your Internet Service Provider (ISP) to collect and process you browsing activities.
-But this just delegates the problem: now the VPN that can collect and sell all your data, which many of them do.
+Before diving into the SPN, let's recap: A VPN does protect you from your Internet Service Provider (ISP) to collect and process you browsing activities.
+But in the end this just delegates the problem: now the VPN that can collect and sell all your data, which many of them do.

 ![VPNs](https://safing.io/assets/img/spn/vpn-web.png)